Bill Withers: Columbia Records

 After Sussex Records folded, Withers signed with Columbia Records in 1975.
 His first album release with the label, Making Music, included the single "She's Lonely," which was featured in the film Looking for Mr. Goodbar along with "She Wants to (Get on Down)".
-During the next three years he released an album each year with Naked & Warm (1976), Menagerie (1977; containing the successful "Lovely Day"), and 'Bout Love (1978).
+During the next three years he released an album each year with Naked & Warm (1976), Menagerie (1977; containing the successful "Lovely Day"), and 'Bout Love (1979).

-Due to problems with Columbia and being unable to get songs approved for his album, he decided to focus on joint projects from 1977 to 1985, including "Just the Two of Us," with jazz saxophonist Grover Washington Jr., which was released during February 1981.
+Because of problems with Columbia and being unable to get songs approved for his album, he decided to focus on joint projects from 1977 to 1985, including "Just the Two of Us," with jazz saxophonist Grover Washington Jr., which was released during February 1981.
 The song won the Grammy Award for Best R&B Song.
 Withers next released "Soul Shadows" with the Crusaders, and "In the Name of Love" with Ralph MacDonald, the latter being nominated for a Grammy for vocal performance.

 In 1982, Withers was a featured vocalist on the album Dreams in Stone by French singer Michel Berger.
-This record included one composition co-written and sung by Withers, "Apple Pie" an upbeat disco song about New York City.
+This record included one composition co-written and sung by Withers, "Apple Pie," an upbeat disco song about New York City.

-In 1985 came Watching You, Watching Me, which featured the Top 40-rated R&B single “Oh, Yeah!” and ended Withers' business association with Columbia Records.
+In 1985 came Watching You, Watching Me, which featured the Top 40-rated R&B single "Oh, Yeah!" and ended Withers' business association with Columbia Records.
 Withers stated in interviews that a lot of the songs approved for the album—in particular, two of the first three singles released—were the same songs that had been rejected in 1982, contributing significantly to the eight-year hiatus between albums.
 Withers also stated it was frustrating seeing his record label release an album for Mr. T, an actor, when they were preventing him, an actual songwriter, from releasing his own.
 He toured with Jennifer Holliday in 1985 to promote what would be his final studio album.

 Withers' disdain for Columbia's A&R executives—or "blaxperts" as he termed them—trying to exert control over his sound to sell more albums played a part in his decision to not record or re-sign with a record label after 1985.
 This effectively ended his performing career, though remixes of his previously recorded music were released well after his "retirement."
-Finding musical success later in life than most, at 32, he said he was socialized as a "regular guy" who had a life before the music, so he did not feel an inherent need to keep recording once he fell out of love with the industry.
-After he left the music industry, he said that he did not miss touring and performing live and did not regret leaving music behind.
+Withers said that his finding fame at the relatively mature age of 32 was a benefit, as he had been socialized to accept life as a regular middle-class American and did not feel pressured or obligated to continue his music career after experiencing conflicts with record company executives.
+After he left the music industry, Withers said that he did not miss touring and performing live and had no regrets about leaving entertainment.